Circle line: live status and updates

 Is the Circle line running today?

-Yes, as of the morning of 18 March 2026, the Circle line is running with good service.
+Yes, as of the afternoon of 16 June 2026, the Circle line is running with good service.

 This page shows the latest Circle line status, plus reliability trends based on observed service history.
 Set up free alerts on the homepage to get emailed when the status changes.